What is geothermal energy? The benefits it can have on your business

 Environmental issues

-During the process of extracting heat and steam from the hot rocks below the earth, small amounts of other (harmful) gasses are released into the atmosphere.
-But, these emissions aren’t as harmful as the amount of CO2 we're currently emitting and can be offset by the amount of geothermal that could be produced.
+During the process of extracting heat and steam from the hot rocks below the earth, small amounts of other (harmful) gases are released into the atmosphere.
+But these emissions aren’t as harmful as the amount of CO2 we're currently emitting and can be offset by the amount of geothermal that could be produced.
 This is much better than using fossil fuels.

 Is geothermal energy safe?

 Geothermal is a relatively safe form of energy production for both our planet and the people on it.
-The main concerns are around escaping gasses during production, and potential deterioration of the heat used in the extraction process.
+The main concerns are around escaping gases during production and potential deterioration of the heat used in the extraction process.

 How can businesses use geothermal energy?